 Victoria’s rich orogenic gold endowment has helped make the State what it is today.
-But much of its hidden potential is yet to be discovered – with historic goldfields mainly found through surface geochemistry (panning), where mineralised levels are serendipitously exposed.
+But much of its potential is yet to be discovered, with historic goldfields mainly found through surface geochemistry (panning), where mineralised levels are serendipitously exposed.

-Even the most superficial data supports its potential.
+Even the most superficial data supports this belief.
 Of the all-time ~190,000 tonnes of gold mined, globally, Victoria has contributed more than 2600 tonnes.
 This represents 1.5 percent of the world’s gold from only 0.15 percent of the world’s land mass.
 Or just 0.03 percent when you consider the small land mass occupied by the state’s existing productive goldfields.

 That makes Victoria’s goldfield rocks 2 orders of magnitude (100 x richer in gold) than the global average.

-Digging deeper with magnetic and gravity data, experts like Ross Cayley, Rob Duncan and Phil Skladzien of the Geological Survey of Victoria believe there is even more reason to believe the state is a barely tapped treasure trove for mineral explorers.
+Digging deeper with magnetic and gravity data, experts like Ross Cayley, Rob Duncan and Phil Skladzien of the Geological Survey of Victoria say there’s even more reason to think the state is a barely tapped treasure trove for mineral explorers.

 As well as large swathes of unexplored greenfield space, they believe existing brownfield sites may have far more to offer – hidden by widespread surficial cover and few near-surface indications of mineralisation at depth.